azl-data-science/.github/.github/ISSUE_TEMPLATE/posit_issue_template.md

 ---

 Procedure:
-1. Fill out the issue template.
+1. Describe the issue, including error messages.
 2. Upload a screenshot of the issue.
-3. The issue will be auto-assigned to the troubleshooting team, and they will be notified via email.
+3. Await troubleshooting team's response.

-4. Await troubleshooting team's response.
+The issue will be auto-assigned to the troubleshooting team, and they will be notified immediately via email.

 # Description of Issue / Error Messages